Perez, Reynolds home runs power Pirates past Indians, 6-3 - WHIZ News

 PITTSBURGH (AP) — Michael Perez and Bryan Reynolds hit three-run home runs during the seventh inning and the Pittsburgh Pirates rallied for a 6-3 victory over the Cleveland Indians on Saturday.

 Perez homered to right off Bryan Shaw (1-2) to put the Pirates ahead.
-Four batters later, Reynolds hit a 98-mph fastball from James Karinchak that sailed over the stands in right and bounced into the Allegheny River.
+Four batters later, Reynolds hit a 98 mph fastball from James Karinchak that sailed over the stands in right, bounced into the Allegheny River and was measured at 428 feet.

 Down 2-0 entering the seventh, the Pirates were aided by six walks, three each by Shaw and Karinchak.
 It is the most walks the Pirates have drawn in an inning since also coaxing six bases on balls in 1976 against the St. Louis Cardinals.